Skip to Main Content

 For more information and if you have any questions about copyright, contact the UBC Copyright Office.

-Research data is data created or generated as part of a research project, and may include numeric data, text, transcripts, images, video and audio recordings, and more.
+Research data is created or generated as part of a research project, including numeric data, text, transcripts, images, video and audio recordings, and more.
 Good research data management prevents data loss, stores data securely and facilitates data sharing.

 UBC Library offers advice and services for research data management, including

-Learn more at the UBC Library Research Data Management Website and the Portage Training Materials site or attend one of the Library’s workshops.
-Check the instruction Calendar for dates and times.
-Workshops are added to the calendar at the beginning of each term.
+Learn more at the UBC Library Research Data Management Website or attend one of UBC Library’s workshops.
+Check the instruction calendar for dates and times.